krishnap25/krishnap25.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D student in the Paul G. Allen School of Computer Science & Engineering at the **University of Washington**.
+I am a Ph.D candidate in the Paul G. Allen School of Computer Science & Engineering at the **University of Washington**.
 I am fortunate to be advised by [Zaid Harchaoui](http://faculty.washington.edu/zaid/) and [Sham Kakade](https://homes.cs.washington.edu/~sham/).

 I'm interested in machine learning, optimization and robustness broadly, and specifically in the setting of federated learning, generative modeling, and structured prediction.